zelikos/davincibox/README.md

 DaVinci Resolve on Linux, especially the free version, has [limited codec support](https://documents.blackmagicdesign.com/SupportNotes/DaVinci_Resolve_18_Supported_Codec_List.pdf?_v=1705996810000).
 Unless you can show that certain codecs are available when using DaVinci Resolve outside of davincibox, but not when using davincibox, **do not** report issues about missing codecs here.

-### Running from the CLI

-If you need to run davincibox from the CLI instead of using a desktop shortcut, you'll need to use the `run-davinci` script in davincibox, as it contains necessary workarounds for DaVinci Resolve to work in the container's Fedora Linux environment.

-  - Distrobox: `distrobox enter -n davincibox -- /usr/bin/run-davinci`
-  - Toolbox: `toolbox run -c davincibox /usr/bin/run-davinci`

 ## Requirements & GPU Information

 You will need [Podman](https://podman.io/), as well as [`distrobox`](https://github.com/89luca89/distrobox) or [`toolbox`](https://github.com/containers/toolbox).